qoherent/ria-hub-docs/docs/content/.Installation/with-docker-rootless.en-us.md

 In addition to the environment variables above, any settings in `app.ini` can be set or overridden with an environment variable of the form: `GITEA__SECTION_NAME__KEY_NAME`.
-These settings are applied each time the docker container starts, and won't be passed into Gitea's sub-processes.
+These settings are applied each time the docker container starts, and won't be passed into RIA Hub's sub-processes.
 Full information [here](https://github.com/go-gitea/gitea/tree/main/contrib/environment-to-ini).

 These environment variables can be passed to the docker container in `docker-compose.yml`.